coq/coq/doc/sphinx/language/gallina-specification-language.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section describes the primitive form of definition by recursion over
 inductive objects.
-See Section :ref:`Function` for more advanced constructions.
+See the :cmd:`Function` command for more advanced
-The command:
+constructions.

+.. _Fixpoint:

 .. cmd:: Fixpoint @ident @params {struct @ident} : @type := @term.

-allows defining functions by pattern-matching over inductive objects
+This command allows defining functions by pattern-matching over inductive objects
 using a fixed point construction.
 The meaning of this declaration is to
 define :token:`ident` a recursive function with arguments specified by the
 binders in :token:`params` such that :token:`ident` applied to arguments corresponding